Like it o

 I have created a video on this tip and you can check it out on our YouTube channel.
 You can also subscribe to this channel so you can get the new videos that are coming out weekly.
-Solo mode basically means a mode for Lightroom automatically collapsing all the modules, the sections in the development module that you are not using at that time.
+This basically means a mode for Lightroom automatically collapsing all the modules, the sections in the development module that you are not using at that time.
 A lot of individuals when they go to edit their photos, let’s say in the basic module and you drop down to the tone curve or something like that, the basic develop module will stay open and you will see all the sliders there and you’ll have the tone curve section open as well.
 Every time you open a new module it opens the area on the right side where the development module is and it will get very long and you have to scroll down.
-However, solo mode basically means that it collapses all the sections that you are not using so that you can only concentrate on one particular section.
+However, this basically means that it collapses all the sections that you are not using so that you can only concentrate on one particular section.

 One of the most versatile photography Lightroom tips and tricks you can learn.
 This will display various different situations in Lightroom.
 One thing that I use ALT key option for is to sharpen my image.
 So, if I go to detail slider and you will see the normal sliders such as the amount, the radius, the detail and masking.
-If you are sharpening the image and you only want to sharpen a selected section of the photo, you can hold the Alt option key on your keyboard and click on the masking slider for example and start sliding that to the right and this will turn your photo to some sort of black and white balance threshold view.
+If you are sharpening the image and you only want to sharpen a selected section of the photo, you can hold the Alt option key on your keyboard and click on the masking slider for example and start sliding that to the right and this will turn your photo or image to some sort of black and white balance threshold view.
 What that means is that basically everything that is white balance will be sharpened when you move the slider but anything that’s black will not be sharpened.
 This is a great way to see exactly what’s being sharpened in your image.
-You can also do it with various other things in Lightroom but hold the Alt key when sharpening is probably one of the most useful things you can do.
+You can also do it with various other tasks in Lightroom but hold the Alt key when sharpening is probably one of the most useful things you can do.

-To avoid highlights or shadows from getting clipped, the best solution would be to get them right while taking the photo.
+To avoid highlights or shadows from getting clipped, the best solution would be to get them correct while taking the photo.
 However, many times, there is always an option to do it in the Lightroom.
 In dark areas where shadows are clipped, if you brighten the areas too much, you will be left with excessive noise.

 If you like the tutorial provided in this article, share it with your friends.

 This Lightroom tip works almost the same as the previous one.
-You know typically how there’s a grey background to the area where your photo is when you are in the library module or develop module.
+You know typically how there’s a grey background to the area where your photo or image is when you are in the library module or develop module.
 You can alter that grey background to a different color.
 If you are in the develop module or the library module, you can right-click on that grey area that’s in the main central window and a little menu will pop up where it says “background color”.
 You can change this instead of being a darker grey you can change to white balance, light grey, dark grey, darker grey or even black.
 To fit your preference, you can customize if you use Lightroom to your liking.

-Identity plate is the little Lightroom branding that you might see at the top left of the window where it says Lightroom Classic CC, Lightroom CC or something like that.
+Identity plate is the little Lightroom branding that you might find at the top left of the window where it says Lightroom Classic CC, Lightroom CC or something like that.
 You can change that to any kind of text that you need or even your logo.
-To change this if you are in Window, just go to file menu and if you are on Mac you use Lightroom menu and click on identity plate setup.
+To change or make an adjustment to this if you are in Window, just go to file menu and if you are on Mac you use Lightroom menu and click on identity plate setup.
 In the little box that pops up you have the option to change the identity plate to a personalized identity plate and when you choose personalized you can actually have a PNG file of your logo and it will and it will place that at the top of your corner instead of using the Adobe identity plate.
 You can also do a text version as well, let’s say you select the standardized text identity plate and that will give you the option to type in any name including your name.
 You can also customize the font style that’s on the module in Lightroom and you can change the color, the weight and various other things.
 That’s how you can further customize your Lightroom.

 If you like the tutorial provided in this article, share it with your friends.